Douglas Sheriff won’t seek re-election

 After serving Douglas County for more than 40 years, Sheriff Ron Pierini announced Tuesday that he is not running for another term.

 Pierini is currently in his fifth term of office since he was appointed to replace Sheriff Jerry Maple in 1997.
 By the end of his term on Dec.
-31, 2018, he would have spent 21 years as sheriff and 45 years in law enforcement.
+31, 2018, he would have spent 21 years as sheriff and 45 years in law enforcement, and will be the second-longest serving sheriff in Douglas history.

 "I have started as a deputy and made my way through lieutenant, captain, under sheriff and sheriff.
 Over the last 44 years I have seen quite a bit," Pierini said.
 "One of the things I enjoy and feel really blessed to be is Douglas County's Sheriff, but there comes a time."